bgever/blog/posts/2021/hello-world-again.md

 ___

 This should all be plenty of reasons to keep me motivated to persist with writing on this blog.
-Looking forward to the journey ahead, and thank you to join me for the ride.
+Looking forward to the journey ahead, and thank you for joining me on the ride.